Glimpse of Hoskote lake

 Soil moisture is a key regulator in balancing Carbon Sequestration and Co2 emissions.
 Good moisture content also influences microbial activity and controls emissions of Methane (CH4) and Nitrous oxide (N2O)

 When all these factors such as appropriate levels of pH, moderate temperature and appropriate moisture content align, microbes function well in transforming organic matter into microbial biomass.
 And finally when microbes die, their remains becomes part of this place where carbon is stored (also known as carbon pool).
 When microbes function well they provide necessary ingredients (such as Phosphorous) to the plants.
-This about this, if birds are migrating from different continents to breed here, what do they eat and where do they get food from?
+Think about this, if birds are migrating from different continents to breed here, what do they eat and where do they get food from?
 The flowers, fruits, insects are main sources of food for them.
-When living beings like these increase, their fecal matter and dead birds/bees decaying matter are also a product of Soil Organic Matter.
-These living beings are found on the plants that thrive near the lake, on the soil that is kept healthy by these microbes.
-And because the soil and plants are healthy they in turn provide energy to these microorganisms.
+When living beings like these live here, their fecal matter and decaying matter of dead birds/bees also become a product of Soil Organic Matter.
+These living beings depend on the plants and trees that thrive near the lake.
+On the soil that is kept healthy by these microbes.
+And because the soil and vegetation are healthy they in turn provide energy to these microorganisms.
 No matter how you see there is a positive feedback loop everywhere.